satellite-image-deep-learning/techniques/README.md

 - [BSB-Aerial-Dataset](https://github.com/osmarluiz/BSB-Aerial-Dataset) -> an example on how to use Detectron2's Panoptic-FPN in the BSB Aerial Dataset

 ### Segmentation - Miscellaneous

+- [seg-eval](https://github.com/itracasa/seg-eval) -> SegEval is a Python library that provides tools for evaluating semantic segmentation models.
+Generate evaluation regions and to analyze segmentation results within them.

 - [awesome-satellite-images-segmentation](https://github.com/mrgloom/awesome-semantic-segmentation#satellite-images-segmentation)